 You will now get a +3 bonus to Skills you are Proficient at, rather than +2.
 Not huge, but a nice all-around buff.

-As another added bonus, you also gain an extra 1.5 metres per turn of Movement Speed.
-If you chose the Dwarf (or another class with small stature) then you’ll now be able to keep up with taller friends and foes.
-If you chose the Wood Elf then you can now enjoy running rings around your enemies.
+As another bonus, you also gain an extra 1.5 metres per turn of Movement Speed.
+If you chose the Dwarf (or another race with small stature), you’ll now be able to keep up with taller friends and foes.

 Level 6